developer9998/BalloonFloater/README.md

 I do not allow this mod to be included in any cheat menu.

 ## Details
-- Requires Utilla
+- Requires Utilla and Computer Interface
+- Fully customizable settings with the CI view
-- Only works in modded lobbies
+- Only works in modded lobbies to ensure non-cheating
 - Synched with other players with no additional networking

 ## Notice